 Then if one looks again at Sally Ramsay's report, she states that the record keeping fell below the expected standards, more elements of Adam's care required more detailed documentation.
-Perhaps if one goes back to the idea of having a plan: if you don't 1 2 have a plan, then there is an issue as to whether you should at least maintain very detailed records so that 3 4 those who are coming who have no prior knowledge necessarily of the child have an opportunity to learn as 5 б much as they can of that child before they embark upon 7 the process of major surgery on him.
+Perhaps if one goes back to the idea of having a plan: if you don't 1 2 have a plan, then there is an issue as to whether you should at least maintain very detailed records so that 3 4 those who are coming who have no prior knowledge necessarily of the child have an opportunity to learn as 5 6 much as they can of that child before they embark upon 7 the process of major surgery on him.
 And for example, 8 she gives examples of what she regards as deficiencies: 9 there was no nursing care plan, the dialysis records were not recorded, including the number of cycles, the 10 volume of fluid removed post dialysis and post-dialysis 11 12 weight.
 There was no prescription for dialysis 13 detailing the type of fluid, the volume for each cycle, 14 the number of exchanges, the dwell time.
-The 15 prescription chart nursing and medical records did not make clear any intention to administer the fluids at 16 17 75 ml an hour.
-They're on the prescription, you can see 18 that they're prescribed, if you look at the 19 documentation, but what Ms Ramsay is saying is that 20 the nursing records don't make clear any intention of 21 administering that or when the feed stopped at 5 am, so 22 there's no plan in relation to that, and there's no 23 prescription for the initial infusion of the rate of 24 20 ml, of which 18 ml were delivered, despite the cannula having been inserted by a doctor who would have 25 been able to write the necessary prescription.
-There's no record of the actual type of gastrostomy feed or whether there were bolus feeds, no individual hourly recordings, merely a running total which is incomplete. she says:
+15 prescription chart nursing and medical records did not make clear any intention to administer the fluids at 16 17 75 ml an hour.
+They're on the prescription, you can see 18 that they're prescribed, if you look at the 19 documentation, but what Ms Ramsay is saying is that 20 the nursing records don't make clear any intention of 21 administering that or when the feed stopped at 5 am, so 22 there's no plan in relation to that, and there's no 23 prescription for the initial infusion of the rate of 24 20 ml, of which 18 ml were delivered, despite the cannula having been inserted by a doctor who would have 25

-6 "If 'clear fluids' meant 'Dioralyte', there was no 7 prescription written for that fluid.
-Prescriptions for 8 medicines should have been signed to confirm they had 9 been given.
-Vital signs were not recorded 10 post-dialysis.
-Adam's height had not been measured 11 contrary to the admissions protocol."

-His height, of course, is one of those things that enables you to estimate the surface area and that forms part of what his insensible losses might have been.
-And Sally Ramsay goes on to state:

-16 "Renal nurses, as nurses working in a specialist 17 area, would have been able to initiate urinary 18 measurement or ask a doctor whether urine was to be 19 measured.
-Adam's nappies could have been weighed to 20 estimate his urine output as a child in chronic renal 21 failure about to undergo major surgery."

-22 And her overall impression is that:

-23 "The care given to Adam preoperatively lacked 24 structure and this resulted in omissions in his care."
-25 And then if one goes to Dr Coulthard's reference in his report of 4 December to the effect of dialysis on imbalance in biochemistry and Adam's condition when arriving at theatre.
+- been able to write the necessary prescription.
+There's - 3 whether there were bolus feeds, no individual hourly - 4 recordings, merely a running total which is incomplete. - 5 she says: - 6 "If 'clear fluids' meant 'Dioralyte', there was no - 7 prescription written for that fluid.
+Prescriptions for - 8 medicines should have been signed to confirm they had - 9 been given.
+Vital signs were not recorded - 10 post-dialysis.
+Adam's height had not been measured - 11 contrary to the admissions protocol." - 12 His height, of course, is one of those things that - enables you to estimate the surface area and that forms - 14 part of what his insensible losses might have been.
+And - 15 Sally Ramsay goes on to state: - 16 "Renal nurses, as nurses working in a specialist - 17 area, would have been able to initiate urinary - 18 measurement or ask a doctor whether urine was to be - 19 measured.
+Adam's nappies could have been weighed to - 20 estimate his urine output as a child in chronic renal - 21 failure about to undergo major surgery." - 22 And her overall impression is that: - 23 "The care given to Adam preoperatively lacked - 24 structure and this resulted in omissions in his care." - 25 And then if one goes to Dr Coulthard's reference in his report of 4 December to the effect of dialysis on imbalance in biochemistry and Adam's condition when arriving at theatre.
 He says:

-4 "The effect of Adam's dialysis on his fluid balance 5 and serum sodium levels, including the fact that he 6 received only 8 of his usually 15 cycles, that is 7 a matter that was the subject of discussion during the 8 experts' meeting of 9 March."
+"The effect of Adam's dialysis on his fluid balance and serum sodium levels, including the fact that he received only 8 of his usually 15 cycles, that is a matter that was the subject of discussion during the experts' meeting of 9 March."